ctrl-freaks/freezeframe.js/README.md

 ## freezeframe.js

-freezeframe.js is a script that pauses animated .gifs and enables them to animate automaticall on mouse hover / mouse click / touch event, or manually with trigger / release functions.
+freezeframe.js is a script that pauses animated .gifs and enables them to animate automatically on mouse hover / mouse click / touch event, or manually with trigger / release functions.
 It supports responsive images and works as a jQuery plugin.